sulfaratnas/code-refactoring/1. code-smells/bloaters/long-method.md

 is, call other existing methods to implement the logic.
 If no suitable helper methods exist, [Extract Method](.../refactorings/extract-method.md) can break up the long method into more digestible chunks.

+## Payoff

+- The code becomes easier to read and maintain.